 YOUR_PROJECT_ID.appspot.comis created automatically.

-For APIs that will be hosted on Compute Engine, Kubernetes Engine, or Kubernetes, you must use the
+For APIs that will be hosted on Compute Engine, Google Kubernetes Engine, or Kubernetes, you must use the

 cloud.googdomain, and the service name must be in the following format: